xrgarcia/popos-setup/README.md

 Pop os version 22 uses python 3.10 as the default.
 If you try and remove it, you will have to rebuild the box :-(.

+Note: If you need to change the default python go visit https://www.skillsugar.com/how-to-change-the-default-python-version

 ## My First goal is to get pipenv working.

 ```